pingcap/docs-cn/pd-configuration-file.md

 ### `max-snapshot-count`

-+ Control the maximum number of snapshots that a single store receives or sends at the same time.
++ Controls the maximum number of snapshots that a single store receives or sends at the same time.
 PD schedulers depend on this configuration to prevent the resources used for normal traffic from being preempted.
 + Default value value: `3`

 ### `max-pending-peer-count`